550+ 5-Star ReviewsWhatsApp

 👉🏻 Read more: The New NHS Long-Term Workforce Plan Summary

-How to answer an interview question on waiting lists and the NHS backlog
+How to answer a medicine interview question on NHS waiting lists

 NHS Waiting lists are a large and controversial topic within the healthcare news.
 In light of the NHS worker’s strikes, the NHS backlog is often used as an argument against industrial action.